SpacemanSpiff7/svdawg/README.md

             sv:  Integer indicating which singular value to sort by

+<b>plot_svd(svd)</b>
+    Tool for plotting U and V^T

+    Parameters:
+            svd: A 3-ple containing the result of a SVD computed by 'pd_svd'
+            sv: Integer indicating which singular value to sort by

 <b>plot_svs(svd, top=5)</b>
     Tool for plotting U and V^T sorted by top singular values